If students regularly travel to and from your school by bus, you might like to establish a team of bus wardens.

 Bus wardens also need to be prepared to respond to an emergency on the bus.
 That means:

 - knowing the locations of the emergency exits, fire extinguisher and first-aid kits

 - calling for help if a cellphone is available

-- understanding what to do in an emergency and, if one happens, helping the driver by:
+- understanding what to do in an emergency and

 - protecting the scene: sending older children 100−200 metres from the bus to warn approaching vehicles of the danger ahead